|Copyright Agency Partnerships/Institute of Modern Art 2023-24||9am 4 April 2023||1pm 19 June 2023||Mid-August 2023|

 The Copyright Agency proudly supports creators of copyrighted content in Australia and New Zealand.
-If your work incorporates material (such as songs or music, still or moving images, logos or text) created by a 3rd party we encourage you to speak with us about your work.
-Works that include 3rd party material may not be eligible to apply.
+If your work incorporates material (such as songs or music, still or moving images, logos or text) created by a third party we encourage you to speak with Copyright Agency about your work.
+Works that include third party material may not be eligible to apply.

-If you would like clarification on whether your work meets these guidelines please contact Tristan Chant, Visual Artist Manager, on 02 9394 7614 or firstname.lastname@example.org
+If you would like clarification on whether your work meets these guidelines please contact Tristan Chant, Visual Artist Stakeholder and Community Manager, on 02 9394 7614 or email@example.com

 More information and contact